webdevvie/pixelbox/README.md

  - Acrylic glass
  - A drill
  - Acrylic cutter
- - a4 or letter size paper to diffuse the light
+ - a4 or letter size paper to diffuse the light from the leds